The Kropholler Conjecture: The Kropholler Conjecture

 Let $G$ be a group and let $H$ be a subgroup.
 A subset $S \subset G$ is said to be $H$-finite if $S$ is contained in finitely many right cosets of $H$, i.e. for some finite subset $F$ of $G$, we have $S \subset HF$.
 A subgroup $K$ of $G$ is $H$-finite, if and only if $H\cap K$ has finite index in $K$.
 Two subsets $R, S \subset G$ are said to be $H$-almost equal if the symmetric difference $R+ S$ is $H$-finite.
 We write $R =^a S$.
 A set $A$ is $H$-almost invariant if $A =^a Ag$ for every $g \in G$.
 If $A$ is almost invariant, then so is $A^* = G - A$.
 We say that $A$ is proper if neither $A$ not $A^*$ is $H$-finite.

 \begin {conj} [Kropholler, 1988] Let $G$ be a group and let $H$ be a subgroup.
+If there is a proper $H$-almost invariant set $A$ such that $A= AH$, then $G$ has a non-trivial action on a tree in which $H$ fixes a vertex $v$ and every edge incident with $v$ has an $H$-finite stabiliser. \end {conj}

+If a finitely generated group $G$ has such an action, then it has such an action in which there is one orbit of edges.
+This will correspond to a decomposition of $G$ as a free product with amalgamation or as an $HNN$-group.
+We say that $G$ splits over an $H$-finite subgroup.

-If there is a proper $H$-almost invariant set $A$ such that $A= AH$, then $G$ has a non-trivial action on a tree in which $H$ fixes a vertex $v$ and every edge indident with $v$ has an $H$-finite stabiliser. \end {conj} In \cite {D} it is shown that if $G$ is finitely generated over $H$, i.e. $G$ is generated by $H\cup S$, where $S$ is finite, then there is a connected $G$-graph $X$ with one orbit of vertices and finitely many orbits of edges, and for which there is a vertex $o$ fixed by $H$.
+In \cite{D} it is shown that if $G$ is finitely generated over $H$, i.e. $G$ is generated by $H\cup S$, where $S$ is finite, then there is a connected $G$-graph $X$ with one orbit of vertices and finitely many orbits of edges, and for which there is a vertex $o$ fixed by $H$.
 If there is a set $A$ as above, then the graph $H\backslash X$ has more than one end.
-This means that $B(H\backslash X)$ has a nested set of generators, at least one of which will be an infinite subset of $VX$, with infinite complement.
-It is shown that lifting this set to $VX$ will give an $H'$-almost invariant subset $A'$ of $G$, with right stabilizer $K$, satisfying $H'A'K =A'$, with $H' \leq H\leq K$.
+This means that $B(H\backslash X)$ has a nested set of generators, at least one of which will be an infinite subset of $V(H\backslash X)$, with infinite complement.
+It is shown that lifting this set to $VX$ will give a proper $H'$-almost invariant subset $A'$ of $G$, with right stabiliser $K$, satisfying $H'A'K =A'$, with $H' \leq H\leq K$.

 This means that in Conjecture 2.1, we can replace the condition $A=AH$ by $A=HAK$ where $H \leq K$, in the case when $G$ is finitely generated over $H$.

 Let $A$ be $H$-almost invariant and let $HA =A$, so that $A+Ag$ is a union of finitely many right $H$-cosets for every $g \in G$.
 Let $K$ be the right stabiliser of $A$.
 Suppose that $H$ is the left stabiliser of $A$ and that $H\leq K$, so that $A = HAH = HAK$.